Save Our Children: Minneapolis–St. Paul

-In December 1977, however, a petition drive was organized by Temple Baptist Church to put St. Paul's ordinance to a citywide vote.
+In December 1977, however, a petition drive was organized by Temple Baptist Church to put St. Paul's ordinance to a city-wide vote.
 Volunteers endured below freezing temperatures to collect more than 7,000 signatures; their leader, Richard Angwin, pastor of Temple Baptist reasoned, "I don't want to live in a community that gives respect to homosexuals."
 Angwin used the same strategy as the Miami campaign, tapping the resources of Bryant, Green, and their pastor in Miami.
 Jerry Falwell held a rally where Bryant was advertised to appear, but Green replaced her at the last minute.
 At the rally Angwin told the audience "Homosexuality is a murderous, horrendous, twisted act.
 It is a sin and a powerful, addictive lust."

 Gay activists in St. Paul also borrowed from Miami, taking Jack Campbell's donor list and some strategies.
 However, similar to Miami, many gays and lesbians in St. Paul were hesitant to come out and could not make a solid case for discrimination; most of the activists were from Minneapolis.
 Gay activists were also split in strategy, much like in Miami.
 A more mainstream group named the St. Paul Citizens for Human Rights (SPCHR) opted to treat the issue as one of civil and human rights.
 A more radical group of gays named the Target City Coalition—those who had arranged the pieing of the archbishop—saw the issue as one of sexual liberation and grabbed the most media attention by highlighting some of the more flamboyant parts of the gay community.
 The Advocate wrote that they were "the most stoned-out, off-the-wall, bona-fide crackpots yet to appear in the gay rights cause."
 The Target City Coalition invited Bob Kunst to St. Paul, where he spoke of sexual liberation and the need to reach out to gay youth.
 Allan Spear, supportive ministers, and other members of SPCHR went on local television to debate the civil rights issue.
 Reverend Angwin stumped Spear and his cohorts by showing them an advertisement placed by the Target City Coalition in a local gay paper appealing to gay teenagers, that offered them "free prostate rubs."